Love is a beautiful thing and so is a good laugh. And when the movie is a black romantic comedy, the love is sweeter and the laugher is louder.

 How Stella Got Her Groove Back tells the story of Stella and Winston.
 Stella meets Winston while she’s vacationing in Jamaica.
 Despite their cultural and age differences, they end up falling in love.
 This movie is sprinkled with romance, humor, and adventure.

-If only the true true story that inspired the movie had a happy ending.
+If only the true story that inspired the movie had a happy ending.
+No shade, but check out the true story.

 A successful ad executive with a ladies’ man reputation, Marcus, meets Jaqueline, a woman who seems to be the female version of himself.